Cirkit Designer Logo

 Introduction

 The TJA1021 is a high-speed CAN (Controller Area Network) transceiver manufactured by NXP.
 It is designed for automotive applications, enabling robust and reliable communication between microcontrollers and CAN networks.
-The TJA1021 is compliant with ISO 11898-2 and ISO 11898-5 standards, making it suitable for a wide range of automotive and industrial applications.
+The TJA1021 is compliant with ISO 11898-2 and ISO 11898-5 standards, making it suitable for a wide range of automotive and industrial use cases.

 Explore Projects Built with TJA1021